 Roads in Malta are narrow.
 Therefore, smaller cars are worth renting in Malta.
 Once you hire a smaller car for rent, you can easily fit in the congested traffic.
 Larger vehicles tend to poorly perform in congested traffics and often end up messing the whole scene.
 Plus, larger vehicles are more expensive than smaller ones.
 Therefore, it is much better to get a smaller car for rent.
 They can perform better on narrow roads and congested traffic scenes.

 While you are driving in Malta, you should know about its average speed limits to keep your driving decisions in line with the law.
 The usual speed limit is noted to be 50 km/h whereas you can enjoy hitting the 80 km/h mark in urban areas.
 However, speeding even under limits is not recommended in Malta.
 The reason behind this is purely simple.
 Since the roads are narrow and the traffic gets congested, the chances of undergoing unpleasant experiences increases.
 So stay wise and drive safely.

 Onto the driving norms, white cabs, and economical way to travel.
-As for the driving norm, it is pretty simple, that you drive on the left-hand side of the road.
+As for the driving norm, it is pretty simple, you drive on the left-hand side of the road.
 The driving practice is very usual for the Australian populace and as well as the U.K. Now for an important mention.
 BEWARE OF THE WHITE CABS.
-Not because they are fraudulent, but because they're an expansive way to travel.
+Not because they are fraudulent, but because they're an expensive way to travel.
 And keeping in line with the pocket-friendly way to travel, we advise you to stay away from patrol.
-Instead, choose diesel, it is cheaper than the patrol.
+Instead, choose diesel, it is cheaper than petrol.

-What people ask before they rent a car Malta:
+What people ask before they rent a car in Malta: